cca/libraries_wagtail/docs/readme.md

 We can see more info on minikube's usage with `docker system df` and `docker system prune` lets us remove other objects (containers, volumes) that might be taking up space.
 But realistically, it is the repeatedly re-built app images which consume the vast majority of disk.

-## Tools

-**setup.sh** bootstraps the local development environment so we can begin working on the site without needing to push to a remote instance like staging.

-**sync.fish** copies a remote instance's data to our local development environment. `./docs/sync.fish --prod --media` does the media files while `./docs/sync.fish --prod --db` does the database.
-It can sync from either `--stage` or `--prod`.
-It can also sync media/database between our production and staging instances if we provide _both_ instance flags.
-Run `./docs/sync.fish --help` for complete usage information.

-**dev.fish** starts or stop the local development toolchain (which is: docker, minikube, skaffold).
-Run `./dev.fish up` or `start` to begin and `./dev.fish down` or `stop` when we're done.
-Note that this is just a convenience; there's no reason we cannot manage the development tools individually.

-**release** increments the latest tag that triggers our CI/CD workflow and pushes the tag to the remote. `./docs/release prod` does a production release. _This script might need to change when we migrate off of Gitlab CI to GitHub_.

 ## Development Git Flow

 Outline: